yosbelms/cor-ide-support/README.md

 > We need help !

-If you want to make a new highlighter or improve one of the existents, please clone the [repo](https://github.com/yosbelms/cor-ide-support), make your contribution, then make a pull request.
-You may want to know about [Cor](http://yosbelms.github.io/cor) lexic.
-There is some basic info below.
+If you want to make a new highlighter or improve one of the existents, please clone the [repo](https://github.com/yosbelms/cor-ide-support), add your new highlighter or improve one of the existing, then make a pull request.
+There is some useful info below to start making your favorite IDE/Text Editor highlighter of [Cor](http://yosbelms.github.io/cor) syntax.

 ## Keywords